nwon24/Arch-Install/README.md

 # Arch-Simple-Install
-Basic arch install script for uefi systems.
+Basic arch install script.
+Asks for input on things like hostname, locale, partitioning, etc. Fork to personalize script for own needs.
-Connect to internet, git clone this repoistory and run the script.
-Do not run this script if wanting to dual boot.
-In that case install Arch manually, changing the partitions yourself.